zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/tokenizer/whitespace-tokenizer.md

 ---
 id: whitespace-tokenizer.md
 title: Whitespace​ Tokenizer
-summary: The `whitespace` tokenizer divides text into terms whenever there is a space between words.​
+summary: "The `whitespace` tokenizer divides text into terms whenever there is a space between words.​"
 ---

 # Whitespace​